BhumikaAggwl/maximise_sharpe_ratio/README.md

-# Portfolio Optimization — Maximizing Sharpe Ratio (Long-only)
+# Portfolio Optimization — Maximizing Sharpe Ratio

 This project builds a full workflow to **maximize Sharpe ratio** under standard Markowitz assumptions with **long-only** weights and a **full investment** constraint.